 Censorship of free speech remains a significant hurdle for bloggers, activists, journalists, as well as the common man in Saudi Arabia.
 The totalitarian policies of the government even led to the arrest of a young man for video-chatting with a woman from California.
 The activist Raif Badawi who was a vocal critic of government oppression and anti-liberal policies in KSA was imprisoned for his dissident views and insulting Islam.

-It goes without saying that KSA is not a place that appreciates criticism of state elements and people voicing their opinions, if they don’t agree with the views of those in power.
+It goes without saying that KSA is not a place that appreciates criticism of state elements and people voicing their opinions if they don’t agree with the views of those in power.
 It is therefore extremely important for activists and anyone wishing to stay safe from government retribution in Saudi Arabia to use a VPN and online aliases to keep their real identities hidden.
 This can make it tougher for agencies to track your location and find out who you really are if they don’t like reading what you have to say on the web.

-Legality of VPNs in Saudi Arabia
+The legality of VPNs in Saudi Arabia

 VPN services are not illegal in Saudi Arabia.
 However, what you do after tuning a VPN on is subject to legal interpretation.
-As long as you don’t perform any crimes, there is nothing in Saudi Arabian law to prevent lawful usage of VPNs.
+As long as you don’t perform any crimes, there is nothing in Saudi Arabian law to prevent the lawful usage of VPNs.

 VPNs Guides for Other Countries